Isabelle E. Merry: Chaplaincy

 In 1954, Merry became a chaplain at the Queen Victoria Hospital.
-Established in 1896, the hospital had the motto "For women, By Women".
+Established in 1896, the hospital had the motto "For Women, By Women".
 The hospital did not admit men as patients until 1965.
 The hospital also had women doctors, nurses and administrators.
 Merry was appointed as a full-time chaplain, and she was paid by the hospital, an arrangement that was ground-breaking at the time.
 At the time of her appointment, chaplaincy in Australian hospitals was conducted by visiting clergy from local churches.
 She was the first chaplain in Australia to be on the staff of a hospital.

 Merry worked as the chaplain at the Queen Victoria Hospital until 1970.
 She provided pastoral counselling for patients, and also conducted baptisms and weddings.
 She believed that chaplains should have training in social work, in addition to their ministerial training, to help them effectively minister in hospital settings.

 Honours and death

 On 12 June 1976, Merry was made an officer of the Order of the British Empire.
 She was recognised for "Religion & socio-economic work."
 She retired from ministry in 1977.

-She died in 2002.
+Merry died on 16 May 2000 at Glen Iris in Victoria and was cremated.